tmllull/Game-of-Life-API/README.md

 Using GenAI, there are in mind some ideas, like to add "sentimental analysis" to the message and increase or decrease the probabilities based on this.
 For example, a happy message can reduce the probabilities to die (or increase to be alive), and viceserva.

+For now, only 1 ecosystem can be managed.
+I want to add a way to manage multiple ecosystems at the same time.

 ## How to use

 The recommended use is using Docker: